theupdateframework/pep-on-pypi-with-tuf/README.rst

 are verified against the information included in the metadata before they are handed off to the software update system.
-The framework also provides multi-signature trust, explicit and implicit revocation of cryptograhic keys, responsibility separation on the metadata, and minimizes minimizes key risk.
+The framework also provides multi-signature trust, explicit and implicit revocation of cryptograhic keys, responsibility separation of the metadata, and minimizes minimizes key risk.
 For a full list and outline of the repository attacks and software updater weaknesses addressed by TUF, see Appendix A.